The ads above are Google-sponsored.

 I have gotten into this a fair amount in the past on the Airheads LIST, the K bike list, etc., but, here are some things to consider.

 Ergonomics becomes more and more important as you get older.
 Little things you overlooked when younger become more prominent.
 We all have different butts.
 Some of us have a lot less butt padding, especially if we are of thin build and are older ...especially if lots older.
+Some of us have a lot of wide butt padding.
 A substantial factor in seat comfort is riding position.
 This is not just the seating position or the fit into/upon a stock or aftermarket seat, but also the lean position.
 As your upper body is on more of a forward angle, your pelvis/butt has different pressure contact points.

 Positioning of your bike's footpegs, and certainly the handlebars height and especially the angles of the controls, which are adjustable (in rotation at least) ...all have an big effect on over-all comfort, particularly on a long ride.